 What Do You Need to Open a Bank Account Online?

 Luckily, most banks will accept an electronic signature for your application.
-That way you usually won’t have to mail in or drop off any forms.
-However, there are some banks that will do this.
+That way you usually won’t have to mail in or drop off any forms, but bank policies may vary.

 If the bank account requires a minimum opening deposit, you can easily do this through an online transfer.
-You just need to provide your other account’s information like routing and account numbers.
+You’ll need to provide your other account’s essential information to set up the transfer – specifically, the routing and account numbers.
 You could send in a check by mail, although this is less secure and takes more time.

-Opening a bank account is a pretty easy and quick process.
+Opening a bank account is usually an easy and fast process.
 This is especially true when you come prepared with all the required information and paperwork.
 In addition to forms of ID, Social Security and proof of address, you should check with your bank beforehand if they have any extra requirements.

 Tips for Opening a Bank Account